Chapter 10: Resolution

-That might be a bit of a worse case scenario, but he was glad he avoided it all the same.
+That might be a bit of a worst case scenario, but he was glad he avoided it all the same.

-"With Suzie back, Ned has girlfriend, and I have Faymen.
+"With Suzie back, Ned has a girlfriend.
+I have Faymen.
 Everyone has someone.
 We can all be happy."
 Moze continued.

-"Of course," said Ms. Frizzle coyly, "you could just as easily be paired with Ned and Suzie can have Faymen."
+"Of course'" said Ms. Frizzle.
+"Although, you could just as easily be paired with Ned and Suzie can have Faymen."
+She added coyly.

-"My point," Moze said, "Is that everyone is happy, there's no need to upset the applecart, and we don't need to run the other test."
+"My point," Moze said, "is that everyone is happy.
+There's no need to upset the applecart.
+We don't need to run the other test."

 The gate was a huge archway, big enough to accommodate a passenger plane.
 It was decorated by metal flags of all the nations of the world: the Union Jack (Britain), the Star Spangled Banner (America), The Rising Sun (Japan), a Train Racing an Octopus (The Greater Andaman Islands), and hundreds more.
 At the top of the arch, in bronze letters as tall as a grown man, were the words 'World Showcase'.